clasqm/yabasiclibs/linuxmisc/README.md

 + **OpenTina$**\(\) - Opens the *tina* text-based personal information manager.
 Only the default database is provided for in this routine. **System commands used:** *tina*.

++ **PlayMP3**\(file\$\) - Plays an audio (.mp3, m4a, etc) file.
+Launched in a separate process, so it cannot be stopped afterwards, unless you do a *KilPlay\(\)*.
+For best results your filename should be enclosed in single quotation marks so that it will not get confused by spaces.
+This routine will not check for that.
+Will also play .wav files, but *PlayWav\(\)* is a little faster.  **System commands used:** *ffplay*.

++ **PlayVideo**\(file\$\) - Plays a video file (.mp4, .mov etc.) Launched in a separate process, so it cannot be stopped afterwards, unless you do a *KillPlay\(\)*.
+If played in an xterm, this will open a NEW window.
+In a fullscreen console, it will play in an ASCII-art format.
+For best results your filename should be enclosed in single quotation marks so that it will not get confused by spaces.
+This routine will not check for that.
+This routine can also be used for audio files - It will then show the cover art, unlike the audio-only playing of *PlayMP3\(\)*. **System commands used:** *ffplay*.

++ **PlayWav**/(file/$/) - Plays a .wav sound file.
+Launched in a separate process, so it cannot be stopped afterwards, unless you do a *KillPlay\(\)*.
+For best results your filename should be enclosed in single quotation marks so that it will not get confused by spaces.
+This routine will not check for that. **System commands used:** *aplay*.

 + **PrintFiglet\$**\(font\$, text\$\) - Print *text$* in the *figlet* font *font$* \(you can find these fonts with *locate \*.flf*).  **System commands used:** *figlet*.

 + **PrintToilet\$**\(font\$, text\$\) - Print *text$* in the *toilet* font *font$* \(you can find these fonts with *locate \*.tlf*).  **System commands used:** *toilet*.